EvotecIT/PSWriteHTML/readme.md

   - Added Loading Bar to `New-HTMLDiagram`.
 You can disable it using the `DisableLoader` switch.
 - 0.0.101 - 2020.09.12
   - **Updates**
-    - [x] Added `Transpose` to `New-HTMLTable`/`Out-HtmlView`
+    - ☑ Added `Transpose` to `New-HTMLTable`/`Out-HtmlView`
 - 0.0.100 - 2020.09.12
   - **Library updates**
     - Update to `Apex Charts` from 3.20.0 to 3.20.1
   - **Updates**
-    - [x] Fix long-lasting issue with loading `FontIcons` in diagrams.
+    - ☑ Fix long-lasting issue with loading `FontIcons` in diagrams.
 Should be visible now.
-    - [x] Support for nested hashtables `ConvertTo-CascadingStyleSheets`
+    - ☑ Support for nested hashtables `ConvertTo-CascadingStyleSheets`
-    - [x] Fix/workaround for IE11 issue with section not showing any data, broken in 0.0.99
+    - ☑ Fix/workaround for IE11 issue with section not showing any data, broken in 0.0.99
 - 0.0.99 - 2020.09.07
   - **Notes**
-    - [x] `UTF8` will be set by default for `HTML`. `Email` will pick content encoding from `HTML`
+    - ☑ `UTF8` will be set by default for `HTML`. `Email` will pick content encoding from `HTML`
-      - [x] It was already set for `HTML` for `charset` so just making sure it's all the same
+      - ☑ It was already set for `HTML` for `charset` so just making sure it's all the same
-    - [x] Encoding parameter for `EmailOption` and `Email` are DEPRECATED
+    - ☑ Encoding parameter for `EmailOption` and `Email` are DEPRECATED
-      - [x] Whatever you set there doesn't matter - it will always be set to `UTF8`.
+      - ☑ Whatever you set there doesn't matter - it will always be set to `UTF8`.
 From my tests setting it to anything else messes up display in some clients
-      - [x] While not really breaking change, just thought I would make sure people are aware
+      - ☑ While not really breaking change, just thought I would make sure people are aware
-      - [x] The reason is HTML was always `UTF8` and setting it up on transport level to `Unicode` or other encodings would break things
+      - ☑ The reason is HTML was always `UTF8` and setting it up on transport level to `Unicode` or other encodings would break things
-      - [x] In outlook it wouldn't matter as it would fix it, but in other clients such as Thunderbird it would go nuts
+      - ☑ In outlook it wouldn't matter as it would fix it, but in other clients such as Thunderbird it would go nuts
   - **Library updates**
     - Update to `vis-network` from 8.2.1 to 8.3.2
   - **New/Non-Breaking**
-    - [x] Added aliases for `New-HTMLTableOption`
+    - ☑ Added aliases for `New-HTMLTableOption`
-    - [x] Fixes for Request Configuration for Sections and Panels
+    - ☑ Fixes for Request Configuration for Sections and Panels
-    - [x] Fixes meta tags for HTML4/HTML5
+    - ☑ Fixes meta tags for HTML4/HTML5
-    - [x] Addeed **NoClosing** parameter to `New-HTMLTag`
+    - ☑ Addeed **NoClosing** parameter to `New-HTMLTag`
-    - [x] Improvements to `Section` Hiding horizontally and vertically
+    - ☑ Improvements to `Section` Hiding horizontally and vertically
-    - [x] Improvements to diagram resizing when section resizes - should be no need to resize diagram anymore
+    - ☑ Improvements to diagram resizing when section resizes - should be no need to resize diagram anymore
 - 0.0.98 - 2020.08.30
   - **New/Non-Breaking**
-    - [x] Added `DataStoreID` to `New-HTMLTable` for use with `DataStore = JavaScript`
+    - ☑ Added `DataStoreID` to `New-HTMLTable` for use with `DataStore = JavaScript`
-      - [x] This allows multiple tables to use the same data.
+      - ☑ This allows multiple tables to use the same data.
 Useful if you want to present the same data in different tables across a single HTML file.
-    - [x] Fixes for JavaScript datastore and conditional formatting
+    - ☑ Fixes for JavaScript datastore and conditional formatting
 - 0.0.97 - 2020.08.29
   - **Breaking changes**
-    - [x] Diagrams
+    - ☑ Diagrams
-      - [x] New-DiagramLink
+      - ☑ New-DiagramLink
         - [ ] `ArrowsToEnabled` -> `nullable bool` replaced with `switch`
         - [ ] `ArrowsMiddleEnabled` -> `nullable bool` replaced with `switch`
         - [ ] `ArrowsFromEnabled` -> `nullable bool` replaced with `switch`